2020 California Proposition 22: Support

 Lyft, Uber, DoorDash, Instacart, and Postmates contributed over $205 million into campaigns supporting Prop 22, making it the most expensive ballot measure in California's history.
 This included major funding for the Yes on Prop 22 campaign, and promoting the proposed legislation directly to customers when using their app.
-Beyond in-app messaging, Uber and Lyft also conducted extensive social media and television advertising to persuade voters.
-Such advertisements informed voters that a "no" outcome for the proposition would put many drivers' occupations in jeopardy, among other messages.
+Beyond in-app messaging, this investment manifested itself in billboards, digital, print, and radio ads, as well as dozens of lobbyists and voter mailers.
+Several critiques have been made claiming that these initiatives carried messages that were misleading to persuade voters, with many advertisements informing voters that a "no" outcome for the proposition would put drivers' occupations in jeopardy, among other messages.

-Sponsored support

 Some of the companies also forced their workers to support and promote the legislation: Uber sent its drivers in-app messages forcing them to click on either "Yes on Prop 22" or "OK", Instacart ordered its workers to place pro-Prop 22 stickers in customers' shopping bags, and DoorDash forced delivery drivers to use bags saying "Yes on 22".